AustEcon/polyglot/README.rst

 3. Basic Utilities

-Some basic utilities are included for working with utxo splitting and manually extracting the media type / handling of the file based on the file path (with extension) - to cover some potentially more advanced useage patterns of the B and BCAT protocols.
+Some basic utilities are included for working with utxo splitting and extracting the media type / handling of the file based on the file path (with extension and content) - to cover some potentially more advanced useage patterns of the B and BCAT protocols.

 .. code-block:: python